 Tumbleweed, and a bell tolling in the distance… Continue reading “Weighing Up The Scales: Does Your Left-Hand Know What The Right-Hand Is Doing?”

 A couple of years back, while on holiday in NYC with the fam, I went to see the Willie Jones III Quintet in The Dizzy’s Club Coca Cola at the Lincoln Centre.
 The Dave Holland Trio (w/ Kevin Eubanks) were at the Village Vanguard downtown on the same evening but they don’t let kids in, at Dizzy’s you can be over 7 years old and they’ll take your money.
 Continue reading “Follow Your Leaders?
 Revisionist Jazz @ The Lincoln Centre”

 You’ll know from my other blogs on music education that I’m of the opinion that a lot of what is being examined in our young musicians (and mature ones, taking the dreaded graded exam journey) is outdated and irrelevant.
 The system has remained much the same for over 80 years, and shows no signs of changing anytime soon.
 Most academic exam systems have changed over the years, so why have music exams (and I’m looking at you ABRSM) staunchly remained the same all of this time?
 Continue reading “The ‘Musical Ear’: What Is It?
 And Do We Need To Test It?”

 Over the past year, or so, I’ve been thinking about how we educate our young people in music.

-Regular readers of my blog will be aware of my views on some aspects of this that I consider negligible in worth: aural tests in ABRSM exams, the Kodaly method and other similar academic delusions.
-But the topic that I want to talk about today is ‘music appreciation’.
+People that know me will no doubt be aware of my views on some aspects of music education that I consider negligible in worth (ie. scales and aural tests in ABRSM exams, the Kodaly method and other similar academic delusions) but the topic that I want to talk about today is ‘music appreciation’.
 Continue reading “Music Appreciation: A Dying Art Or A Missed Opportunity…?”